 Master's programs are usually completed in two years of full-time study.
 These curricula have core requirements in psychology learning principles, research and development.
 Some programs require students to complete a clinical experience.
 While the completion of a thesis is often the capstone requirement, some programs may give students the option of a project or comprehensive exam.

 The BLS indicates that psychologists who offer patient care of any kind are required to be licensed, which often includes having a doctorate.
 Prospective doctoral candidates may choose between earning a Doctor of Philosphy (Ph.D.) and Doctor of Psychology (Psy.D.).
 Individuals interested in research-based careers may consider a Ph.D., while those preferring to clinical practice may choose a Psy.D.

 Both doctoral programs typically take 4-5 years to complete with advanced coursework and experience requirements.
 Some programs alternate coursework in the fall and spring with summer clinical experience or research.
 Psy.D. curricula include topics in applied psychology, while Ph.D. programs have requirements in experimenting and research.
 The BLS reports that programs in clinical, counseling and school psychology may include an additional year of post-doctoral supervised experience.

 Salary and Career Outlook

-The BLS reported that clinical, school and counseling psychologists as a whole earned $67,650 as a median annual wage in 2012.
-All psychology jobs are expected to increase by 22% for the years 2010-2020, according to the BLS.
+The BLS reported that clinical, school and counseling psychologists as a whole earned $67,760 as a median annual wage in 2013.
+All jobs for psychologists are expected to increase by 12% for the years 2012-2022, according to the BLS, which is about average.

 Related to What Are the Education Requirements for Becoming a Psychologist